ucsd-ccbb/mali-dual-crispr-pipeline/README.md

 	* Instructions from AWS are at [https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/AccessingInstancesLinux.html](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/AccessingInstancesLinux.html)
 	* If you receive a message stating 'The authenticity of host ... can't be established' and asking 'Are you sure you want to continue connecting (yes/no)?', enter `yes`.
 	* If you encounter a `Permission denied (publickey)` error, remember that the permissions on your key (.pem) file must be set so that it is not public, e.g. by running `chmod 0400 ~/Keys/abirmingham_oregon.pem`
 	* `screen` ensures you will be able to reconnect to the process if you are disconnected at any point; more details of its operation are available at [https://www.linux.com/learn/taking-command-terminal-gnu-screen](https://www.linux.com/learn/taking-command-terminal-gnu-screen).

+10. Configure the built-in `aws` software to allow transfer of data back and forth from Amazon's `s3` data storage

+    		aws configure

+    * Enter your AWS Access Key ID and AWS Secret Access Key when prompted, and hit Enter to accept the defaults for the additional prompts.

 3. Download and install the `conda` package manager software